IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Conclusion and Outlook

-Further, we established the correspondence between an iterated solution of the Yang-Feldman-type equation and the Schwinger-Keldysh diagrammatic technique in Section~\ref{Correspondence_chapter}.
-Instead of computing the diagrams, one can try to guess in the integral Yang-Feldman formalism's structures the corresponding topology.
-Our calculation results are consistent at the late-time limit with the direct ones~\cite{2022EPJC...82..345K}.
+Further, we established the correspondence between an iterated solution of the Yang{--}Feldman-type equation and the Schwinger{--}Keldysh diagrammatic technique in section~\ref{Correspondence_chapter}.
+Instead of computing diagrams, one can try to guess the corresponding topology from the integral structures arising in the Yang{--}Feldman formalism.
+Our calculation results are consistent at the late-time limit with the diagrammatic computations~\cite{2022EPJC...82..345K}.

-Since the obtained massive correlation function~\eqref{correlator_massive_free} already coincides with Ornstein-Uhlenbeck’s mean-reverting stochastic process, our results must be in agreement at the late-time limit with the results of Starobinsky’s stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S}, which operates with a near equilibrium state.
-Nevertheless, we compared to those one our outcomes for the completeness of a paper.
+Since the obtained massive correlation function~\eqref{correlator_massive_free} already coincides with the Ornstein{--}Uhlenbeck mean-reverting stochastic process, our results must be in agreement at the late-time limit with the Starobinsky{--}Yokoyama stochastic approach~\cite{Starobinsky:1986fx,1994PhRvD..50.6357S}, which operates with a near equilibrium state.
+Nevertheless, we compared our outcomes to those for the completeness of the paper.
 In addition, we deduced the recurrent expression for any n-point correlation function in the framework of the stochastic approach; see~\eqref{recurrence_coeff}~and~\eqref{n-point}.
-We have also shown that the Hartree-Fock approximation gives the correct perturbative series at the tree- and one-loop' levels, while at the two-loop level it resummes only the so-called "Snowman"~and "Double Seagull" diargams, leaving aside the "Sunset" one.
+We have also shown that the Hartree-Fock (Gaussian) approximation gives the correct perturbative series at the tree and one-loop levels, while at the two-loop level it resums only the so-called "Snowman"~and "Double Seagull" diagrams, leaving aside the "Sunset" one.
+The same statement on the ''Cactus''-type diagrams resummation by the Hartree{--}Fock (or Gaussian) approximation holds for our three-loop results.

-At last, we constructed an autonomous equation for the two-point correlation function in Section~\ref{Autonomous_chapter}, relying only on the obtained perturbative series~\eqref{TwoPoint_equal_times_full_series}.
-Integrating its approximate version, one can get the non-analytic expression with respect to a self-interaction coupling constant $\lambda$ that reproduces the correct perturbative series up to the two-loop level.
-At the late-time limit, our expression~\eqref{Aut_late} almost coincides with Starobinsky's stochastic approach in the whole interval of a new dimensionless parameter~$0 \leq \tfrac{\pi^2 m^4}{3\lambda H^4} < \infty$; see~\eqref{compare_aut_star}.
+Finally, we have constructed an autonomous equation for the two-point correlation function in section~\ref{Autonomous_chapter}, relying only on the obtained perturbative series~\eqref{TwoPoint_equal_times_full_series}.
+Integrating its approximate version, one can get the non-analytic expression with respect to the self-interaction coupling constant $\lambda$ that reproduces the correct perturbative series up to the two-loop level.
+At the late-time limit, our expression~\eqref{Aut_late} almost coincides with the Starobinsky{--}Yokoyama stochastic approach in the whole interval of a new dimensionless parameter~$0 \leq \tfrac{\pi^2 m^4}{3\lambda H^4} < \infty$; see~\eqref{compare_aut_star}.

 Let us end up with some prospects.
 Our trick for "hanging up" the mass could also be employed to the two-point correlation function of the free massless scalar field where the spatial arguments of the spacetime points do not coincide~\cite{2015PhRvD..91j3537O} for $t_1 \, \geq \, t_2$: